adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP51CERT1
 Certificate of less than one academic year in Health Professions And Related Programs.
-Cert. less than one academic yr in Health Professions & Related Programs.
+Cert. <1 academic yr in Health Professions & Related Programs.

 CIP51CERT2
 Certificate of at least one but less than two academic years in Health Professions And Related Programs.
-Cert. at least one but less than two academicyrs in Health Professions & Related Programs.
+Cert. >1<2 academicyrs in Health Professions & Related Programs.

 CIP51ASSOC
 Associate degree in Health Professions And Related Programs.
 Assoc. deg. in Health Professions & Related Programs.

 CIP51CERT4
-Award of more than two but less than four academic years in Health Professions And Related Programs.
+Award of at least two but less than four academic years in Health Professions And Related Programs.
-Award more than two but less than four academicyrs in Health Professions & Related Programs.
+Award >2<4 academicyrs in Health Professions & Related Programs.

 CIP51BACHL
 Bachelor's degree in Health Professions And Related Programs.